AREAS OF SPECIALIZATION

 Psychodynamic Therapy.
-Yes, we exist in a continuous flow of present moments.
-Nevertheless, each moment represents an effect caused by each prior moment, stretching back generations.
+Although we exist in a continuous flow of present moments, each of those moments represents an effect caused by prior moments, stretching back generations.
 There is no question that our developmental experiences in childhood directly impact our mental and emotional lives as adults.
-There is also little question that our consciousness continually operates below our superficial awareness.
+There also is little question that our consciousness continually operates below our superficial awareness.
 Psychodynamic exploration helps us identify certain defenses, such as denial, repression, and rationalization, that we often use to suppress painful memories and feelings.
 A positive therapeutic relationship also can provide a corrective emotional experience that often helps to heal early attachment wounds.

 Systems Therapy for Couples and Families.
 Despite our illusion of autonomy and independence, individuals are inseparable from their social relationships.
 Many self-destructive behaviors derive from the “role” we play within a couple or family.
 For instance, if the parents of a young child begin to struggle with anxiety or tension in their relationship, the child might develop symptoms of depression in an unconscious effort to distract the parents from their conflict.
 In that case, treating the child individually for depression will be less effective than helping the family recognize the impact their actions have on the entire group.

 Group Therapy.
 We are inherently social creatures.
 Consequently, social support is key to recovery for most maladaptive conditions, especially eating disorders, substance and behavioral addictions, phobias, grief and loss, and trauma recovery.
 I am a member of the Association for Specialists in Group Work (ASGW) and I have facilitated hundreds of group therapy sessions for individuals and families struggling with eating disorders, substance addiction, and related conditions.
 We are stronger together.